Meet Gillies Jones

 Be inspired by the North York Moors…

 Following Kate and Stephen’s film, we want to share some of our collective suggestions for exploring the North York Moors most inspirational places.
-You’ll find more ideas across our series of features on makers from across the region over the coming months.
+You’ll find more ideas across our series of features on makers from across the region.

 Discover Rosedale - a history of glassmaking and industry